ShibaScream/spending_app/README.md

 ## Let's Run This!
 To get started, clone the repo to your local drive.
 I am using yarn instead of npm, but using npm shouldn't be an issue (usually...until it is).

 I also am using a .env file to handle variables such as the API and AUTH tokens.
 You can add these directly into your environmental variables, but I highly recommend using a .env.
-So, from the root of your clone repo:
+So, in the root of your cloned repo, run this command:
 ```
 touch .env
 ```

-In the .env file, add the following:
+In the newly created .env file, add the following:
 ```
 API_TOKEN=XXX
 USER_ID=XXX